EstelleGvl/unknownhands/pages/about.md

 - Data: CC BY (or CC0 for selected fields) - see the [Data](/data) page for details.

 **Please cite as:**
-*Unknown Hands: Female Scribes in Pre-1600 Christian Europe*, ed.
-Estelle Guéville, v.1.1 (2025), URL.
+*Unknown Hands: Female Scribes in Pre-Modern Europe*, ed.
+Estelle Guéville, v.1.1 (2025), https://estellegueville.com/unknownhands.

 # Get Involved
   - Share corrections or new evidence.